MicrosoftDocs/azure-dev-docs/java/migrate-websphere-to-wildfly-on-azure-kubernetes-service.md

 If your application needs to access any of your on-premises services, you'll need to provision one of [Azure's connectivity services](/azure/architecture/reference-architectures/hybrid-networking/).
 Alternatively, you'll need to refactor your application to use publicly available APIs that your on-premises resources expose.

-### Determine whether JMS Queues or Topics are being used
+### Determine whether JMS Queues or Topics are in use

 If your application is using JMS Queues or Topics, you'll need to migrate them to an externally hosted JMS server (for example, to Azure Service Bus; for more information, see [Migrate a message-driven enterprise bean to Azure](/azure/service-bus-messaging/migrate-java-apps-wild-fly#migrate-a-message-driven-enterprise-bean-to-azure)).